emissary-ingress/emissary/docs/topics/using/edgectl/index.md

-> **Service Preview has been replaced by Ambassador Telepresence, these docs will remain as a historical reference.
-[Learn more about Ambassador Telepresence](/products/telepresence) or [go to the quick start guide](../../../telepresence/quick-start).**
+> **Service Preview has been replaced by Telepresence, these docs will remain as a historical reference.
+[Learn more about Telepresence](../../../../telepresence/faqs) or [go to the quick start guide](../../../../telepresence/quick-start/).**

 # Introduction to Service Preview